-The Big Island of Hawaii was created by five volcanoes: Mauna Kea, Mauna Loa, Kilauea, Kohala Volcano and Hualalai Volcano.The tallest volcanoes in the Pacfic Ocean are Mauna Kea and Mauna Loa.
+The Big Island of Hawaii was created by five volcanoes: Mauna Kea, Mauna Loa, Kilauea, Kohala Volcano and Hualalai Volcano.The tallest volcanoes in the Pacific Ocean are Mauna Kea and Mauna Loa.

 Mauna Kea is the tallest volcano in the Hawaiian chain.
-It is 4,205 meters (13,796 feet) above sea level.
-Measuring the mountain from its base on the ocean floor to its summit the volcano is 10,000 meters (33,000 feet) tall.
+It is 4,207 m (13,796 ft) above sea level.
+Measuring Mauna Kea from its base on the ocean floor to its summit the volcano is 10,000 m (33,000 ft) tall.

 Mauna Loa volcano

-Mauna Loa is slightly shorter than Mauna Kea at 4169 meters (13,679 feet).
+Mauna Loa is not as tall as Mauna Kea.
+Mauna Loa measured at sea level is 4169 m (13,679 ft.) tall.
 Mauna Loa is the largest volcano on Earth in terms of volume and area covered.
 The volcano's estimated volume is 75,000 cubic meters (18,000 cubic miles).
 The volcano is still active and there have been 33 eruptions since 1843.

 The last eruption in 1984 stopped just a few miles short of Hilo, Hawaii.
 The volcano does not erupt as often as Kilauea but when it erupts the volume is much greater.
 During the last eruption in 1843 the volcano spewed out more lava that Kilauea usually produces in three years and came within a short distance to Hilo.

 Kilauea is one of the most active volcanoes on our planet.
 The volcano began the longest rift-zone eruption in historic times on January 3, 1983.
 Lava fountains formed in the rift zone about ten miles below the summit caldera.
 Powerful eruptions threw molten rock high in the air building a cinder cone.